jadecobra/python_tdd_exercises/source/truth_table_03_logical_disjunction.rst

                 return False
         return True

-  the terminal updates to show passing tests
+  the terminal shows passing tests

 REFACTOR: make it better
 ~~~~~~~~~~~~~~~~~~~~~~~~

-* I know from :doc:`/truth table 02: logical conjunction` that when I have a nested if statement it can be replaced with an ``and`` so I update the condition
+* I know from :doc:`/truth table 02: logical conjunction` that when I have a nested if statement it can be replaced with an ``and`` so I change the condition

   .. code-block:: python